KinuthiaN/Pizza-Palace/README.md

 It's a website that lets you buy pizza online, asks you for pizza requirements, can deliver if needed and gives total charge.

 #### Instructions
-All you need is a computer and internet and link to the website to order your pizza
+All you need is a computer and internet and link to the website to order your pizza.

 #### Link To Github Pages
 https://kinuthian.github.io/Pizza_Palace/